Judge declares mistrial in child sex abuse case

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A mistrial has been declared in the case of a Dunedin company director accused of sexually abusing three girls.
+A mistrial has been declared in the case of a company director accused of sexually abusing young girls in Christchurch and Dunedin.

 Yesterday in the Dunedin District Court — which would have been day four of the trial — Judge Michael Turner dismissed the jury and told them such an outcome was extremely rare.